bahelms/blogger/README.md

 Currently working on
 ----
-* Users -- Edit page
+* User can delete their account -- Destroy action
 * Figure out home page (static_page controller)

 Things to Add